 - Preparations to be made for the possibility of an oil spill

 - Emergency response arrangements to be implemented if an oil spill occurs

 - Recovery arrangements to be implemented if an oil spill occurs

 - Current oil spill trajectory modelling that applies to the activity.

 An OSCP may be incorporated into the implementation strategy of an EP or submitted as a stand-alone document if appropriate to the nature and scale of the activity.

 Submit an Oil Spill Contingency Plan online.

-Search for petroleum and geothermal environmental proposals submitted to DMP for assessment, and review relevant activity information.
+Search for petroleum and geothermal environmental proposals submitted to DMIRS for assessment, and review relevant activity information.

 For more information view Environments documents and publications.